Browns QB Deshaun Watson settles for 11-game suspension

-BEREA, Ohio (AP) — Deshaun Watson has reached a settlement with the NFL and will serve an 11-game unpaid suspension and pay a $5 million fine rather than risk missing his first season as quarterback of the Cleveland Browns following accusations of sexual misconduct.
+BEREA, Ohio (AP) — Cleveland Browns quarterback Deshaun Watson will serve an 11-game unpaid suspension, pay a $5 million fine and undergo professional evaluation and treatment as part of a settlement with the NFL following accusations of sexual misconduct by two dozen women.

-Watson was accused of sexual assault and harassment by two dozen women while he played for the Houston Texans.
-The league had sought to ban him for at least one year for violating its personal conduct policy.
+The league had sought to ban Watson for at least one year for violating its personal conduct policy.
+He was accused of sexually harassing and coercing the women during massage therapy sessions while he played for the Houston Texans.

-As part of the settlement, which concludes the disciplinary process, Watson will also undergo a professional evaluation by behavioral experts and will follow their treatment program, the NFL said in a statement.
+Watson signed a $230 million fully guaranteed contract after being traded to the Browns in March.
+The three-time Pro Bowler will lose $632,500 in salary this season while serving the suspension, which takes effect Aug.
+30.

-“I’m grateful that the disciplinary process has ended and extremely appreciative of the tremendous support I have received throughout my short time with the Browns organization.
-I apologize once again for any pain this situation has caused.
-I take accountability for the decisions I made," Watson said in a statement released through the team.
-“My focus going forward is on working to become the best version of myself on and off the field and supporting my teammates however possible while I’m away from the team.”
+“My whole life I just have to be able to move forward and that’s the plan,” Watson said shortly after the settlement became public.
+“I have to be able to move forward with my career, move forward with my family, my personal life and everything.”

 People are also reading…